Thomas Edward Brown

-Thomas Edward Brown (5 May 1830 – 29 October 1897), commonly referred to as T. E. Brown, was a late-Victorian scholar, schoolmaster, poet, and theologian from the Isle of Man.
+Thomas Edward Brown (5 May 1830 – 29 October 1897), commonly referred to as T. E. Brown, was a late-19th century scholar, schoolmaster, poet, and theologian from the Isle of Man.

-Having achieved a double first at Christ Church, Oxford, and election as a fellow of Oriel in April 1854, Brown served first as headmaster of The Crypt School, Gloucester, then as a young master at the fledgling Clifton College, near Bristol (influencing, among others, poet W. E. Henley at The Crypt School.
+Having achieved a double first at Christ Church, Oxford, and election as a fellow of Oriel in April 1854, Brown served first as headmaster of The Crypt School, Gloucester, then as a young master at the recently founded Clifton College, near Bristol (influencing, among others, poet William Ernest Henley at The Crypt School.
 Writing throughout his teaching career, Brown developed a poetry corpus—with Fo'c's'le Yarns (1881), The Doctor (1887), The Manx Witch (1889), and Old John (1893)—of narrative poetry in Anglo-Manx, the historic dialect of English spoken on the Isle of Man that incorporates elements of Manx Gaelic.
-It was Brown's role in creating the verse, with scholarly use of language shaping a distinct regional poetic form—featuring a fervour of patriotism and audacious and naturally pious philosophy of life unique to the islands, and interspersing pauses and irregularity of rhythm, an emotive admixture of mirth and sorrow, and a tenderness described by Quiller-Couch as rugged—that earned him the appellation of "Manx national poet".
-Retiring in 1892 to focus on writing, Brown died in 1897 (age 67), while again at the rostrum during a return visit to Clifton.
+Retiring in 1892 to concentrate on writing, Brown died in 1897 (age 67), during a visit to Clifton.

 Life

-Brown was born on 5 May 1830 at Douglas, Isle of Man, the sixth of ten children born to Reverend Robert Brown and his wife, Dorothy.
+Brown was born on 5 May 1830 in Douglas, Isle of Man, the sixth of ten children born to Reverend Robert Brown and his wife, Dorothy.
 His elder brother became the Baptist preacher, pastor and reformer Hugh Stowell Brown (10 August 1823 – 24 February 1886).
-The family moved to Kirk Braddan when Thomas was two years old.
+The family relocated to Kirk Braddan when Thomas was two years old.

 Brown's father is described as a rather "stern, undemonstrative, evangelical preacher".
-As Rev. Brown was partially blind, he employed his sons in reading to him from a wide variety of works, excepting novels.
-Brown undertook the boy's education, assisted by the parish schoolmaster.
-Young Brown was a shy and timid boy; the family gardener instilled in him a love of nature, and introduced him to Scott's Waverley Novels.
-At the age of fifteen, Thomas went to King William's College in Castletown.
+As Rev. Brown became blind partially, he employed his sons in reading to him from a wide variety of works, excepting novels.
+Brown educated the boy, assisted by the parish schoolmaster.
+Young Brown was a shy and timid boy; the family gardener instilled in him a love of nature, and introduced him to Walter Scott's Waverley Novels.
+At the age of fifteen, Thomas began attending King William's College in Castletown, Isle of Man.
 It was at this time that he began to write poetry.